 A transitional kitchen style is for homeowners who want to blend a traditional and contemporary look.
 The design, colors, and textures combine to create a cohesive style that is warm yet modern.

 Because this style is a mix of elements, no two transitional kitchens are exactly the same.
-However, there are some common features that are found in transitional kitchens.
+However, some common features are found in transitional kitchens.

 A transitional kitchen style blends elements from traditional and modern kitchens.
 The blend is not necessarily split evenly, as more of one style might be present than the other, depending on the homeowner’s preferences.